VisualAppeal/PHP-Auto-Update/README.md

 You can name the versions whatever you want but the sections (for example `[1]`) has to be an integer so that the class can compare the versions.
 You cannot compare `1.4.3-13.r1441` with `1.4.3-12.r1445` without problems.
 The `url` has to be absolute.

 ### Update files
-Zip your project and rename it `version.zip`.
+Zip your project and rename it to `version.zip`.
 The zip file should include all of the project files.

 ### Check for an update